-- A. The students shall respect the person and wishes of the teacher, substitute, or one in charge at all times. - B. Students shall respect the property of the teacher and should not approach the teacher's desk when he or she is not present. - C. Students shall respect themselves and classmates, conducting themselves as Christians in all circumstances. - D. Rules and guidelines set in place by each teacher should be respected and followed in the classroom.
+- A. The students shall demonstrate respect for the teacher, or substitute, at all times. - B. Students shall demonstrate respect for the property of the teacher and should not approach the teacher's desk when he or she is not present. - C. Students shall demonstrate respect for themselves and classmates, conducting themselves appropriately in all circumstances. - D. Rules, guidelines, and expectations set in place by each teacher should be respected and followed in the classroom.